Integration

 Is InfluxDB a built-in LoadStrike sink?

 Yes.
-The public docs describe InfluxDB as a built-in reporting sink for eligible plans rather than as a custom extension.
+The docs describe InfluxDB as a built-in reporting sink for Enterprise rather than as a custom extension.

-Does the public site include InfluxDB starter assets?
+Does the site include InfluxDB starter assets?

 Yes.
-The public downloads include an InfluxDB datasource YAML, a shared dashboard-provider YAML, and an InfluxDB overview dashboard JSON file.
+The downloads include an InfluxDB datasource YAML, a shared dashboard-provider YAML, and an InfluxDB overview dashboard JSON file.

 What should I read after this page?